 In Recognition of Excellence in Mentoring and Supporting Undergraduate Researchers

 Eligibility: Full-time faculty

 The Outstanding Undergraduate Research Mentor Award recognizes an individual who has demonstrated excellence in mentoring and supporting undergraduate researchers.
 Excellent undergraduate mentors support students through their availability, attentiveness, encouragement, and understanding.
-Awardees will be recognized at The Laurels award reception in April.
+Awardees will be recognized at The Laurels award reception in September.

 Honors an academic leader with abilities to lead, serve, inspire, and collaborate

 Eligibility: Full-time faculty or staff

 The James O’Hanlon Award honors an academic leader who has demonstrated exceptional abilities to lead, serve, inspire, and collaborate on the academic goals of the University.
-The award is named for Dr. James O’Hanlon, who has effectively served the University in academic leadership positions since 1982.
-Awardees will be recognized at The Laurels award reception in April.
+The award is named for Dr. James O’Hanlon, who has effectively served the University in academic leadership positions for over 30 years.
+Awardees will be recognized at The Laurels award reception in September.

 Honors a leader with integrity in academic business matters

 Eligibility: Full-time faculty and staff